-HAMILTON NORFOLK the above-noted criteria will be applied ERIN KINCARDINE

-in considering the suitability of the

-location for indoor cannabis cultivation,

-including setbacks from Rural Cluster

-Area lots where a sensitive land use is

-present.
-These criteria will be applied in

-addition to any other relevant municipal or provincial policy.

-or provincial policy.

-The processing of cannabis may be

-permitted as an agriculture-related use,

-operating in conjunction with a

-cannabis cultivation operation, subject to the passage of an amendment to the

-implementing zoning by-law and will if

-approved through such a process, be

-subject to Site Plan Control.
-Prior to

-considering the approval of a zoning

-by-law amendment, Council shall be

-satisfied that the criteria for an amendment has been satisfied.

-amendment has been satisfied.

-In addition to the above, and in order

-for the use to qualify as an agriculture-

-related use, it must be demonstrated

-that the proposed use satisfies all the

-criteria below:

-a) Is directly related to farm

-operations in the area;

-b) Supports agriculture;

-c) Benefits from being in close

-proximity to farm operations;

-and,d) Provides direct products and/or

-services to farm operations as a

-primary activity.

-In considering the shores

-In considering the above, regard shall

-be given to the Guidelines on Permitted Uses in Ontario's Prime Agricultural

-Areas prepared by the Ontario Ministry

-of Agriculture Food and Rural Affairs in

-2016.

-Notwith at an ding the above a let se

-Notwithstanding the above, a lot on which cannabis processing is located

-shall be set back 150 metres from

-Urban, Hamlet, and Rural Cluster Area
+HAMILTON NORFOLK HALTON HILLS ERIN KINCARDINE the above-noted criteria will be applied in considering the suitability of the location for indoor carnabis cultivation, including setbacks from Rural Cluster Area lots where a sensitive land use is present.
+These criteria will be applied in addition to any other relevant municipal or provincial policy.
+The processing of cannabis may be permitted as an agriculture-related use, operating in conjunction with a cannabis cultivation operation, subject to the passage of an amendment to the implementing zoning by-law and will if approved through such a process, be subject to Site Plan Control.
+Prior to considering the approval of a zoning by-law amendment, Council shall be satisfied that the criteria for an amendment has been satisfied.
+In addition to the above, and in order for the use to qualify as an agriculture- related use, it must be demonstrated that the proposed use satisfies all the criteria below: a) Is directly related to farm operations in the area; b) Supports agriculture; c) Benefits from being in close proximity to farm operations; and, d) Provides direct products and/or services to farm operations as a primary activity.
+In considering the above, regard shall be given to the Guidelines on Permitted Uses in Ontario's Prime Agricultural Areas prepared by the Ontario Ministry of Agriculture Food and Rural Affairs in 2016.
+Notwithstanding the above, a lot on which cannabis processing is located shall be set back 150 metres from Urban, Hamlet, and Rural Cluster Area